tusharverma643/mailchamp/README.md

 ## Description
 MailChamp is an Email Marketing / Newsletter service application that kind of immitates what other Cold-Emailing Softwares like MailChimp, Twillio do on a fundamental level.
 MailChamp is built with **Django 4.0** and uses **PostgresQL** as a Database.
-Mailchimp currently can run on a local machine but soon would be deployed on AWS EC2 (Fur=ture Scope)
+Mailchimp currently can run on a local machine but soon would be deployed on AWS EC2 (Future Scope)

 ![MailChamp Preview 1](Assets/mailchamp1.jpg)
 ![MailChamp Preview 2](Assets/mailchamp2.jpg)